 - • Since the early 1970s, US persons have been obligated to report any foreign financial assets once the maximum aggregate balance exceeds a certain threshold.

 Most professionals agree on three things –

-- It is critical to contact the IRS before they contact you.
+- 1. It is critical to contact the IRS before they contact you.

-- The idea of a “quiet disclosure” involves quietly filing prior year returns outside of any amnesty program.
+- 2. The idea of a “quiet disclosure” involves quietly filing prior year returns outside of any amnesty program.
 This is not advisable.

-- Technology means that it is both possible and probable that any “quiet disclosure” will not go unnoticed.
+- 3. Technology means that it is both possible and probable that any “quiet disclosure” will not go unnoticed.

 Nanette Davis, a Department of Justice (DOJ), Tax senior litigation counsel, is on record cautioning taxpayers about quiet disclosures, with the threat that additional enforcement action may follow because

 - (ii) “the patterns of late returns and FBARs are clear in the data.”

 First, we would like to thank you for taking the time to get to know us.
-We are Hayden T Joseph & Co (http://www.htj.tax) and we are an independent member firm of the Moores Rowland Asia Pacific Network (http://mooresrowland-asiapac.com).
+We are Hayden T Joseph & Co (https://www.htj.tax/) and we are an independent member firm of the Moores Rowland Asia Pacific Network (http://mooresrowland-asiapac.com/).
 The group has over 30 offices in 11 countries.